zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 <a name="q9"></a>
 #### 9. Zonemaster and privacy
-Since Zonemaster is open to everyone it is possible for anyone to check your domain and its history of tests.
+Since [Zonemaster.net] is open to everyone it is possible for anyone to check your domain and its history of tests.
 However there is no way to tell who has run a specific test since nothing more than the test parameters and results are stored.